renpy/renpy/sphinx/source/incompatible.rst

 8.2.0 / 7.7.0
 --------------

+**Polar Coordinate Changes** Ren'Py now enforces that the angles given to the :tpref:`angle` and :tpref:`anchorangle` properties are in the range 0 to 360 degrees, inclusive of 0 but not of 360.
+Previously, angles outside this range  gave undefined behavior, now the angles will be clamped to this range.
+A 360 degree change will no longer cause motion, but will instead be treated as a 0 degree change.

+When animating :tpref:`angle` and :tpref:`anchorangle` with ATL, if a direction is not supplied, the shortest arc will be used, even if it passes through 0.

+There is not a compatibility define for these changes, as they are unlikely to affect the visible behavior of games in practice.

 **Empty ATL Blocks Forbidden** Previously, Ren'Py would allow an empty ATL block.
 Now it will report that a block is required.
 You'll need to change::